meemo/hasher/README.md

 # hasher

-hasher is a program that can do multithreaded simultaneously hashing of files with up to 48 hashing algorithms while only reading the file once.
-This is great for making use of
+hasher is a program that can do multithreaded simultaneous hashing of files with up to 48 hashing algorithms while only reading the file once.
+This means that in almost all cases the limiting factor in performance will be IO, and you won't have to waste time reading the same data multiple times if you need multiple hashing algorithms.

 Hashes are able to be output in 3 locations: stdout (with `-v` or higher), SQLite (with `--sql-out`), and JSON (`--json-out`).